ongr-io/RouterBundle/Resources/doc/index.rst

 .. code-block:: php

-    public function productAction(Document\Product $product, $seoKey) {
+    public function productAction(Document\Product $document, $seoKey) {
-        // Note, that $product has already been resolved automatically to contain actual document from ElasticsearchBundle.
+        // Note, that $document has already been resolved automatically to contain actual document from ElasticsearchBundle.
         // See explanation for $seoKey below.
     }
 ..